When Nat Shaffir looks at his beloved grandchildren, he beams with pride. But he also wonders.

-At 81, Shaffir is one of the youngest Holocaust survivors, and he is keenly aware that in a couple decades, there will be no more.
+Now 85, Shaffir is one of the youngest Holocaust survivors, and he is keenly aware that in a couple decades, there will be no more.

 “I’m their voice,” he says.
 “Later on, when we’re gone, these young people will be our voices, and the Holocaust Museum will be our voices,” he says.
 “We are actually fighting a war, which means time.”

-Shaffir can’t explain why.
-But he holds tight to his Jewish faith, and he believes there must be a reason for his survival against the odds.
+Shaffir, who volunteers at the museum, holds tight to his Jewish faith, and he believes there must be a reason for his survival against the odds.

 “In many cases, Hitler succeeded in wiping out total families,” Shaffir says.
 “He did not succeed with me.
 I won, not him.”